nens/threedigrid-builder/README.rst

 -----

 This library converts a model schematisation to a 3Di simulation grid.
-This can be done using a single function that reads data from an SQLite and TIFF and outputs into Geopackage or HDF5:
+This can be done using a single function that reads data from an SQLite and TIFF and then outputs the generated grid into a Geopackage or HDF5 file:

 .. code:: python